ChrisDuffley/stationPlaylist/addoninternals.md

 ### Overall design and source code layout

 StationPlaylist add-on for NVDA consists of seven app modules (including two app module packages) and a global plugin.
 Because Studio and Creator come with Track Tool for managing tracks, the add-on includes an app module for Track Tool in addition to the main app module package for Studio, as well as an app module for StationPlaylist Creator.
 A fourth app module for Voice Track Recorder is present which is used for event tracking purposes.
 Remote VT client is the fifth app module and is mainly used to support remote playlist editor.
 The other two app modules deal with Streamer and SPL DSP Engine, with SPL Engine being an app module package due to inclusion of encoders support module which is also used by Streamer.
+The seventh module, Streamer, does not exist - it is an alias of SPL Engine app module.

 The overall design is that of a partnership between the main Studio app module and the Studio Utilities (SPLUtils) global plugin.
 Studio app module performs things expected from scripts such as responding to key presses, announcing status information, configuration management and so forth, while the global plugin is responsible for running Studio commands from anywhere, and in older add-on releases, for encoder support (the add-on supports SAM, SPL, and AltaCast encoders).
 In reality, the global plugin is subordinate to the app module, as the app module controls overall functionality of the add-on and because the global plugin requires Studio to be running to unlock some features (here, unlock means using layer commands and parts of encoder support).

-When it comes to hierarchy of app modules, Studio app module package is ranked highest.
+When it comes to hierarchy of app modules, Studio app module package is ranked first.
 This is because Studio app module is the oldest part of the add-on, and it provides base services and blueprints for other app modules.
 For instance, Creator and Track Tool rely on configuration facility provided by Studio app module package for Columns Explorer (explained later), and Voice Track (VT) Recorder app module cannot function properly without Studio app module running.
 Even though SPL Engine and Streamer are independent of Studio app module, they still require Studio app module to function (this is especially the case with SPL Engine, as Studio loads splengine.exe, the DSP Engine executable).

 In short, all components of StationPlaylist add-on emphasize studio app module - although many components are independent of Studio, they still reference it for various reasons.
 Thus, Studio serves as the bridge that connects various add-on features together.